Yash-Gavade/Mumbai-House-Prediction-Project/README.md

 `Swimming Pool`.

 ## Model Building and Features:
 I utilized the Decision Tree Regreesor from Scikit-learn to construct the predictive model.
-The model is designed to estimate house prices in Mumbai based on the features: Area, Number of Bedrooms, and Location.
-The target feature for prediction is Price.
+The model is designed to estimate house prices in Mumbai based on the features: `Area`, `Number of Bedrooms`, and `Location`.<br> The Target feature for prediction is `Price`.

 ### Tools Utilized:
 In this project, I employed the following tools and technologies to develop and deploy the predictive model: